-Marysville Joint Unified School District (MJUSD) had a $500 million of need and much of that amount includes critical infrastructure upgrades the majority of which has no means of financing other than from the general fund.
+Marysville Joint Unified School District (MJUSD) had a $500 million need.
+Much of that amount includes critical infrastructure upgrades the majority of which have no means of financing other than from the general fund.
 Taxpayer support for new bond measures and development is lagging.

-In leveraging those energy savings, we are installing HVAC upgrades, lighting, solar, environmental controls, engineered infection protection, solar generation, energy management, a student education program and a green boot camp for the staff, and more!
+In leveraging those energy savings, we installed HVAC upgrades, lighting, solar, environmental controls, engineered infection protection, solar generation, energy management, a student education program and a green boot camp for the staff, and more!
 The District enjoys the savings and student engagement and benefits from having an equitable learning environment with upgrades to each site.
-All this achieved by redistributing what they would have paid to PG&E.
+All this was achieved by redistributing what they would have paid to PG&E.